Odyssey-Venture/Odyssey-Venture/README.md

 ### 2. Deploy OdysseyProject token.

 From the deploy tab, select `OdysseyProject - OdysseyProject_flat.sol` from the contract droplist and click deploy.
-There will be 2 deploys happening here - the first is the IterableMapping library and the second will be the OdysseyProject token.
-You will need to make note of the address of the IterableMapping library so the source code can be verified later.
-Lookup the transaction of the library deploy on bscscan `https://testnet.bscscan.com/tx/_tx_address_` to find the address the library deployed to.
+Approve the transactions on metamask and after a few seconds you should see the new contract under `Deployed Contracts`.

 ### 3. Verify OdysseyProject token on bscscan.